unixpickle/BoxScreensaver/README.md

 Licence
 =======

-This is under no license and has no warranty (as if you would need one).
+This is under no licence and has no warranty (as if you would need one).